-Looking For a New Chevrolet Traverse in your area?
+Looking for a Used Traverse in your area?

 A ton of cargo space, an adult-compatible third-row seat, some surprisingly adept ride and handling characteristics, top safety ratings and a roomy cabin all make the 2012 Chevrolet Traverse worth a look.The Bad